Pedrozo/ipc-in-cpp/README.md

 # ipc-in-cpp
 Here you will find simple C++ wrappers for inter-process communication facilities.
 The goal is to make IPC more simple and readable, without adding (much) performance overhead.
 Thus important C++ features/patterns/practices were used, such as namespaces, exceptions, and of couse RAII!
 ## Sockets (UNIX domain)
 UNIX domain sockets allow a bidirectional communication between processes.
-But before using them, you have
+But before using them, you have to decide if you'll use connections on the communication.
 ### Connection-less communication
 A connection is not mandatory for communicating using sockets.
 You can instead bind a socket to an address and use it send/receive data to/from another address.
 In UNIX systems, such approach is available for Datagram sockets, and here it's available in the `ipc::socket::Endpoint` class.
 Since examples are always helpful, following there's one with an "echo" server that returns the received message as upper case.